hashicorp/terraform/website/docs/cli/commands/refresh.html.md

 The `terraform refresh` command accepts the following options:

-* `-backup=path` - Path to the backup file.
-Defaults to `-state-out` with the ".backup" extension.
-Disabled by setting to "-".

 * `-compact-warnings` - If Terraform produces any warnings that are not accompanied by errors, show them in a more compact form that includes only the summary messages.